Our use of Cookies

 APHA is responsible for issuing phytosanitary certificates in England and Wales for regulated plants, plant products and other objects.

-Following the export consignment passing the physical official inspection undertaken by an Authorised Person(s), an application for export can be made for a phytosanitary certificate for those commodities that have passed the official inspection.
+Following the export consignment passing the physical official inspection undertaken by an AP(s), an application for export can be made for a PC for those commodities that have passed the official inspection.
 Where goods have not passed the physical inspection then this will need to be recorded in the official records and be made available to APHA upon request.

-All applications for phytosanitary certificates under PHEATS must be made online and submission of an application will be taken to mean that the goods subject to the application have passed their physical inspection and meet the importing country’s plant health requirements.
+All applications for PCs under PHEATS must be made online for members in England and Wales.
+Submission of an application will be taken to mean that the goods subject to the application have passed their physical inspection and meet the importing country’s plant health requirements.

-• The application number must be sent to the Centre for International Trade (CIT) mailbox (pheats@apha.gov.uk)
+• The application number for exports from England and Wales must be sent to the Centre for International Trade (CIT) mailbox (pheats@apha.gov.uk)

 Further to this, the original paper-based phytosanitary certificate will be mailed to the exporter and must be provided as soon as technically feasible to the importing country’s plant health services.